aws-samples/msk-powered-financial-data-feed/README.md

 ```
     kfeed -u
 ```
 The above command updates the advertised listeners on the MSK cluster to allow the private NLB to send a message to a specific broker at a specific port (e.g., port 8441 for broker b-1).
+If prompted to confirm removing the temporary ACL, type yes.

 ### Deploying the NLB
 The steps below will create a private NLB plus a VPC endpoint service that allows the cluster to be accessed via PrivateLink.
 It also sets up a Route 53 Private Hosted Zone that aliases the Kafka broker DNS names to the NLB.